 It just doesn't hold up.

-It's it's a it's a it's a bogus outrage.
+It's a bogus outrage.

-Well, I mean, the the fact that they they last night, both the Washington Post and New York Times, they wanted to set up this fight for earlier today, but they even contradicted in the body of their articles the the real emphasis emphasis, which is okay, Barr got the letter from Muller and he called Mueller and he asked Mueller and Muller emphasized that there was nothing, nothing.
+Well, I mean, the fact that last night, both the Washington Post and New York Times, they wanted to set up this fight for earlier today, but they even contradicted in the body of their articles the real emphasis, which is, okay, Barr got the letter from Mueller, and he called Mueller, and he asked Mueller, and Mueller emphasized that there was nothing, nothing in the Attorney General's March 24th letter that was inaccurate or misleading.

-Yeah, I think the more interesting thing is why why does Mueller feel the need to send this letter?
+Yeah, I think the more interesting thing is why does Mueller feel the need to send this letter?

-It it looks to me as though Mueller and his team were trying to control the political narrative.
+It looks to me as though Mueller and his team were trying to control the political narrative.

 That's not something that prosecutors should be concerned with.